RonaldKhenmy/MvcProductandFishWeek5/README.md

 <img width="1887" height="1042" alt="image" src="https://github.com/user-attachments/assets/e0eeddfd-7395-4610-93aa-ba629d6c7850" />

 I connected the model MessageActionViewModel which houses the command for the action message with the views CreateMA.cshtml, DisplayMA.cshtml, and EditMA.cshtml.
 I then connected the classes to methods within the FishController.
-I also created an XML file that says mistletoe is dangerous which is in Infrastructure/Data/settings.
+I also created an XML file that says mistletoe is dangerous which is in Infrastructure/Data/settings in Visual Studios.